ahmed-aliraqi/laravel-media-uploader/README.md

 * All images `width` & `height` & `ratio` will be saved as custom property.
 * All videos & audios `duration` will be saved as custom property.
 #### Requirements
+- PHP >= 7.4
-> You should be ensured that the [ffmpeg](https://ffmpeg.org) was installed on your server
+- You should be ensured that the [ffmpeg](https://ffmpeg.org) was installed on your server

 #### Installation
 ```bash